alexgreenbank/elgatoexporter/README.md

 TODO
 * Add some tests
 * Need the ability to set labels for a particular light (IP/port) to give it a location
+* Specify multiple lights/targets to scrape (via a config file?)